 During the trip, I loaded up on authentic Chilean handicrafts to give as promotions and gifts.
 I also brought back 20 pounds of Chaiten obsidian that I collected from a stream bed less than a mile from the volcano, some of which I had made into jewelry to give away as prizes.

-When the editors of heard about my trip, they offered to publish what turned out to be a fantastic two-page spread with photos timed to when my novel released.
-And my local newspaper, , ran a about my research adventure.
+When the editors of RT Magazine heard about my trip, they offered to publish what turned out to be a fantastic two-page spread with photos timed to when my novel released.
+And my local newspaper, The Detroit News, ran a page-2 feature article about my research adventure.
 "Local woman writes novel" isn't newsworthy, but "Local woman visits active volcano to research novel" certainly is!

 Of course these marketing ideas won't work for every author, because every book and author is unique.
 But it's that same uniqueness that makes marketing a novel so much fun.
 The key is to find the things that make your book special, and capitalize on those to get the word out.

 I'm currently writing an original novel based on a popular Fox/AMC detective series.
 Unlike my first two books, this novel won't need a big marketing push from me, since the show already has millions of fans.
 That said, I do have a few ideas . . .

 Detroit native Karen Dionne is the internationally published author of Boiling Point, an environmental thriller about an erupting volcano, a missing researcher, and a radical scheme to end global warming.
 Karen's first science thriller, Freezing Point, was nominated by RT Book Reviews as Best First Mystery of 2008.
 Freezing Point has been published in Germany and the Czech Republic, and both novels are available in audio from Audible.com.
 Her short story, "Calling the Shots," appears in the anthology First Thrills edited by Lee Child.